-Everything about Chateau Prieure Lichine Margaux Fourth Growth, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on winemaking and terroir, along with wine tasting reviews.
+Learn everything about Chateau Prieure Lichine Margaux Fourth Growth, with wine tasting notes, and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Prieure Lichine History, Overview

-The Ballande groupe is a successful negociant in Bordeaux.
+The Ballande Groupe is a successful negociant in Bordeaux.
 After the new owners purchased the estate, starting in 1999, they began a serious program of replanting large sections of the vineyards.
-Chateau Prieure Lichine brought in the team of Stephane Derenoncourt as their consulting oenologist who advises them on their winemaking and vineyard management.
+Chateau Prieure Lichine brought in the team of Stephane Derenoncourt as their consulting oenologist.

 Chateau Prieure Lichine Vineyards, Terroir, Grapes, Winemaking